fidelity/mabwiser/README.md

 * K-Nearest
 * LSH Nearest
 * Radius
+* TreeBandit

 ## Installation

 MABWiser is available to install as `pip install mabwiser`.
-It can also be installed by building from source by following the instructions in our [documentation](https://fidelity.github.io/mabwiser/installation.html).
+It can also be installed by building from source by following the instructions in the [documentation](https://fidelity.github.io/mabwiser/installation.html).

 ## Support